joeblossom/RateMyApp/README.md

 RateMyApp allows you to ask your users to rate your app after a specified number of days or launches. (or both) You can also quickly style the dialog box to match your app.

+*Please Note: This only works with apps downloaded from the Android Market.*

 ##Install
 Add the following files to your project: